 What prevents such a solution.
 Undoubtedly there are many complications in the appropriate design and sale of such securitisations.
-But these are matters with which a bank such as Mr Hartzer's has much expertise and are solvable.
-The bank could also, I'm sure, design a catchy name (maybe "Tax Return Notes") to appeal to investors.
+But these are matters with which securitisers have much expertise and are solvable.
+They could also, I'm sure, design a catchy name (maybe "Tax Return Notes") to appeal to investors.